NetFabric/NetFabric.Numerics/README.md

 To get started with **NetFabric.Numerics**, you need to install the library's NuGet packages.
 The library is divided into three packages, each serving a specific purpose:

 - [NetFabric.Numerics.Angle](https://www.nuget.org/packages/NetFabric.Numerics.Angle/): Provides strongly-typed angle implementations.
-- [NetFabric.Numerics](https://www.nuget.org/packages/NetFabric.Numerics/): Provides strongly-typed cartesian and polar coordinate implementations.
+- [NetFabric.Numerics](https://www.nuget.org/packages/NetFabric.Numerics/): Provides strongly-typed cartesian, polar and spherical coordinate implementations.
 - [NetFabric.Numerics.Geography](https://www.nuget.org/packages/NetFabric.Numerics.Geography/): Provides strongly-typed geodetic coordinate implementations.

 Make sure to include the appropriate package(s) in your project, depending on your specific needs.

 ## Strongly-Typed Approach

-**NetFabric.Numerics** embraces a strongly-typed approach, leveraging the power of generics to ensure type safety and flexibility.
-By utilizing generics, you can specify both the data type used internally and the features of the coordinate system.
+**NetFabric.Numerics** adopts a robust, strongly-typed methodology, harnessing the capabilities of generics to guarantee both type safety and adaptability.
+Through the utilization of generics, you have the ability to define the internal data type and the characteristics of the coordinate system without the need for additional memory allocation.

 Let's take a look at some examples to illustrate this: